 - They are available in several currencies including dollars, Euros and pounds sterling.

 - They are expensive, possibly the most expensive way to take money abroad in fact.
 First off, you will usually be charged a fee of one per cent of the total value of the checks you buy.
 If you buy them in a foreign currency - in other words you spend dollars to buy travelers checks in pounds sterling - the seller's retail exchange rate will apply and you may also pay a commission for the currency conversion.
 If you buy them in dollars, planning to exchange them for local currency when you arrive, you will still be stuck with accepting a retail exchange rate (usually much less advantageous than the interbank rate for the day) and probably a foreign currency commission too.

 - They are very inconvenient.
 In the UK, with the exception of tourist magnets like Harrods, and very expensive hotels, almost none of the shops, restaurants and hotels accept them.
-In fact, very few stores in the UK except any kind of check at all.
-So you will have to seek out bureau de change, banks and post offices - during weekday working hours, to cash them.
+In fact, very few stores in the UK accept any kind of check at all.
+So you will have to seek out bureaux de changes, banks and post offices - during weekday working hours, to cash them.
 Bureau de change outlets, the European name for commercial currency exchanges, are profit making businesses and usually offer the worst exchange rates.
 And banks will only cash travelers' checks if they have what is known as a correspondent relationship with the bank that issued them.